petertilsen/cortex-bedrock/evaluation/README.md

 2. **Open-Source Memory Solutions**: We test promising open-source memory architectures including LangMem, which provides flexible memory management capabilities.
 3. **RAG Systems**: We implement Retrieval-Augmented Generation with various configurations, testing different chunk sizes and retrieval counts to optimize performance.
 4. **Full-Context Processing**: We examine the effectiveness of passing the entire conversation history within the context window of the LLM as a baseline approach.
-5. **Proprietary Memory Systems**: We evaluate OpenAI's built-in memory feature available in their ChatGPT interface to compare against commercial solutions.
+5. **Proprietary Memory Systems**: We evaluate AWS Bedrock's built-in capabilities and compare against commercial solutions.
 6. **Third-Party Memory Providers**: We incorporate Zep, a specialized memory management platform designed for AI agents, to assess the performance of dedicated memory infrastructure.

 We test these techniques on the LOCOMO dataset, which contains conversational data with various question types to evaluate memory recall and understanding.